codedinsugar/blog/content/posts/introducting-shuttle.md

  ---

-Introducting [shuttle](https://github.com/codedinsugar/shuttle) - a simple cli tool to retrieve hyperlinks.
+## Introducing [shuttle](https://github.com/codedinsugar/shuttle) - a simple cli tool to retrieve hyperlinks.

 Usage is fairly simple, just run `./shuttle $arg` and it'll retrieve the contents of a respectively named json file.